-Startups in the ideation stage are companies that have an idea, a business plan, a concept of how to gain customers but they're in the early stages of implementing a process.
+Startups in the ideation stage are companies with an idea, a business plan, or a concept of how to gain customers, but they're in the early stages of implementing a process.
 Without any financial results, the valuation is based on either the track record of the founders or the level of innovation that potential investors see in the idea.

 A startup without a financial track record is valued at an amount that can be negotiated.
-Most startups I've reviewed start with a valuation between $1.5 and $6 million if it's started by a first-time entrepreneur.
+Most startups I've reviewed created by a first-time entrepreneur start with a valuation between $1.5 and $6 million.

 All the value is based on the expectation of future growth.
-It's not always in the entrepreneurs best interest to maximize the value of the company at this stage if the goal is to have multiple funding rounds.
-Valuation of early-stage companies can be challenging due to these factors.
+It's not always in the entrepreneur’s best interest to maximize its value at this stage if the goal is to have multiple funding rounds.
+The valuation of early-stage companies can be challenging due to these factors.

 2. Proof of Concept

 Next is the proof of concept stage.
 This is when a company has a handful of employees and actual operating results.
-At this stage, the rate of sustainable growth becomes the most important factor in valuation.
-Execution of the business process is proven and comparisons are easier based on available financial information.
+At this stage, the rate of sustainable growth becomes the most crucial factor in valuation.
+Execution of the business process is proven, and comparisons are easier because of available financial information.

 3. Proof of Business Model

-The third stage of startup valuation is the proof of business model stage.
-This is when a company has proven its concept and begins scaling to prove it has a sustainable business model.
+The third stage of startup valuation is the proof of the business model.
+This is when a company has proven its concept and begins scaling because it has a sustainable business model.

 Business Valuation Calculators

-How do you determine the value of your business?
-Below are business valuation calculators you can use to estimate its value.
+Below are business valuation calculators you can use to estimate your companies value.

 This calculator looks at your business' current earnings and expected future earnings to determine a valuation.
 Other business elements the calculator considers are the levels of risk involved (e.g., business, financial, and industry risk) and how marketable the company is.

-EquityNet's business valuation calculator looks at a variety of factors to create an estimate of your business' value.
+EquityNet's business valuation calculator looks at various factors to create an estimate of your business’s value.
 These factors include:

 - Odds of the business' survival